ronsims2/fig-kit/packages/fk-react-vanillae/README.md

 ### CSS

-You can import the the stylesheet form the `node_modules` directory:
+You can import the stylesheet form the `node_modules` directory:

 `@import url('@orangemantis/fk-react-vanillae/dist/style.css');
 `